Jareechang/simple-react-tasks/README.md

 **Store:**

-collection only allows mutations of the main collection in `add` and `remove` operations.
+the store only allows mutations of the main collection during `add` and `remove` operations.
 Other than that, it uses a cloned verions (**collectionClone**) reduced with a `applyFilter` function (and is meant to allow mutations to the function). the `applyFilter` returns all collection by default.